Techcyte/devkit/docs/guides/creating-a-debug-request/index.md

 ### 5. Create a new AI request

-On the image in your case (if you don't have one, use the [bulk import tool](../bulk-import-tool/index.md)), right click, select "Create request" -> "AI Request".
+On the image in your case (if you don't have one, use the [bulk scan import tool](../bulk-import-tool/index.md)), right click, select "Create request" -> "AI Request".
 If you don't see this, see [creating an AI request type](../creating-an-ai-request-type/index.md).

   ![](images/image5.png)